 8. Eat right

 Don’t forget to eat a high-carb, low-fiber meal three to four hours before your run.
-If you have at least an hour before your workout, it’s recommended to eat about 50 grams of carbs — perhaps, a PB&J sandwich or a hard-boiled egg.
+If you have at least an hour before your workout, it’s recommended to eat about 50 grams of carbs — perhaps, a peanut butter and jelly sandwich or a hard-boiled egg.
 You’ll also need to take in more carbohydrates (sports drinks, energy bars, a quarter cup of raisins, etc.) during your run as fuel.
 When you’re done with your run, you need to restock your energy and help your body recover with healthier carbs.
 Oatmeal with raisins and nuts, a healthy omelet with veggies or grilled salmon with a side of sweet potato are all great choices.

 9. Water, water and more water